Koepka opens with a 64 to lead HSBC Champions

 Starting on the 10th hole under abundant sunshine at Sheshan International, he capped off the back nine with a 7-iron into 20 feet on the 17th for birdie and then a massive drive on the par-5 18th that left him only a 6-iron to 20 feet, which he holed for an eagle.

-He already was 6 under for the round and looked to go even lower with a shot into 4 feet at No. 3.
+He already was 6 under for the round and looked to go even lower with a shot into 4 feet at No. 3, only to walk away with bogey.

-Instead, he three-putted in shocking fashion for a bogey.
-Koepka answered with a pair of birdies from short range to tie for the lead, and then chose to play the par-5 eighth hole conservatively with a 3-iron off the tee to keep it in the fairway.

-Instead, he pulled the shot so far left that it wound up in a tiny creek.
-Enough of the ball was above water that Koepka decided to blast out.
-He removed his shoes, stepped into the creek and managed to get back out to the fairway, though he was still 275 yards away to a green guarded by more water.

-This is the first time he has had the lead to himself after the opening round of a PGA Tour-sanctioned event.

-With relatively soft conditions and ample sunshine, golf balls were picking up small chunks of mud, though that didn't affect the scoring.
-Twenty-eight players from the 78-man field broke 70.
+"I felt like I played really well," he said.
+"I drove it pretty well and putted extremely well except for litlte hiccup."

-Matt Kuchar and Justin Rose were in the group at 67, while Dustin Johnson and Henrik Stenson were among those at 68.
+Dustin Johnson and Henrik Stenson were among those at 68.
 Johnson, who won this World Golf Championship in 2013, was moving closer to the lead until his wedge into No. 8 went just over the green, his chip ran 6 feet by and he took a bogey.
 It was on this hole two years ago that Johnson's shot hit the pin and caromed back into the water, which he says is the most irritated he's ever been on the golf course.

 Defending champion Hideki Matsuyama opened with a 74.